Emergence of Quasiparticles in a Doped Mott Insulator: Introduction

-One of the most important questions in the field of quantum materials is how the quasiparticles emergent from a Mott insulating state\,\cite{Wen1996, lee2006doping}.
-This is a key prerequisite towards understanding the development of high-$T_c$ superconductivity via hole or electron doping from the Mott phase\,\cite{Stephan1991,Dagotto:1994cz}, and further, why the physics of cuprates is different from other doped Mott insulators.
-With the single-particle momentum and energy spectrum, angle-resolved photoemission (ARPES) has a long history of addressing this question\,\cite{Damascelli2003}, which has by and large helped to determine a starting model for cuprates -- the doped Hubbard or \tJ\ model.
+One of the most important questions in the field of quantum materials is the nature of states that emerge from a doped Mott insulator\,\cite{Wen1996, lee2006doping}.
+This is a key prerequisite to understanding the development of high-$T_c$ superconductivity via hole or electron doping from the Mott phase\,\cite{Stephan1991,Dagotto:1994cz}.
+Furthermore, this helps elucidate why and how the cuprates are different from other doped Mott insulators.
+With ability to resolve single-particle energy-momentum spectra, angle-resolved photoemission (ARPES) has helped to determine a starting point to modelling cuprates -- the doped Hubbard model\,\cite{Damascelli2003}.
 Early on it was shown that strong correlations, in the form of the on-site Hubbard $U$, lead to an antiferromagnetic (AFM) state from a predominantly Cu $3d^9$ configuration\,\cite{zhang1988effective}.
 When a single hole is created by photoemission, it disperses from ($\pi$/2, $\pi$/2) towards the $\Gamma$ point, which abruptly falls in intensity near the zone center -- the so-called ``waterfall''\,\cite{ronning2005anomalous, meevasana2007hierarchy, valla2007high, xie2007high}.
-Rather than dispersing as a free or slightly renormalized quasiparticle, the band dispersion can be well fitted with a velocity on the scale of the spin exchange $J\sim$120\,meV, and is well described by the \tJ\ model via the concept of ``spin polaron''\,\cite{Martinez:1991SpinPolaron, Bala:1995ttprJSCBA, macridin2007high, Efstratios:2007SCBA}.
+Rather than dispersing as a free quasiparticle, the low-energy band in a Mott insulator can be well fitted with a velocity on the scale of the spin exchange $J\sim$120\,meV\,\cite{Martinez:1991SpinPolaron, Bala:1995ttprJSCBA, macridin2007high, Efstratios:2007SCBA}.
+These basic observations of a Mott insulator lie within the framework of the Hubbard model.

-However, this notion fails to describe the linewidth of the spectral function, which has observed to be rather broad in energy even at ($\pi$/2, $\pi$/2)\,\cite{ronning2005anomalous,shen2005nodal}, whereas a single hole in the \tJ\ model has no phase space to decay and should be resolution-limited sharp\,\cite{Martinez:1991SpinPolaron,Bala:1995ttprJSCBA}.
-This conclusion holds even as more realistic band structure or electron interaction parameters are considered\,\cite{wang2015origin, kohno2015spectral, wang2018erratum,wang2018influence}.
-Such abnormally broad energy linewidth was later captured by considering the lattice phonon polaron effect\,\cite{shen2004missing, mishchenko2004electron, mishchenko2006numerical, shen2007angle}.
-Coupled with the observed doping-induced spectral intensity developing distinctly from a higher-binding-energy sideband, it is believed that doped holes evolve from strongly polaronic at low doping to become less dressed by lattice distortions at higher dopings due to metallic screening\cite{ rosch2005polaronic, slezak2006spectral, gunnarsson2006electron}.